rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ### 1.4 Example Macro

-Now lets take a look at an example macro file.
+Now let's take a look at an example macro file.
 This macro uses the internal simulation tools in ratpac to produce 2 MeV electron interactions in the example geometry and a series of processors that add poisson dark noise to photosensors, simulates readout electronics and saves the processed output in the outntuple format.
-This example serves as a template for for how one might structure a simulation macro:
+This example serves as a template for how one might structure a simulation macro:

 The macro is broken down into